NHS CAP (Cambridge + AP) Program

-Acceptance into the program is based on student performance in middle school, standardized test scores, and other indicators of academic excellence.
-Students are required to complete an application process that includes an essay, information about their academic achievements and extracurricular activities, and a placement test in English, math, and writing.If you do not reside in the NHS feeder pattern, a CHOICE application must be completed and submitted to the Christina School District Education Options Office. in order to be considered for the Cambridge Program.
-Please visit the District website for more information regarding school CHOICE or to determine your assigned school based on your feeder pattern.The Cambridge curriculum aims to encourage the skills of independent research and investigation, the use of initiative and creativity, and the application of knowledge and skills.
-A range of assessment techniques is used.
-Emphasis is placed on the use of externally marked examination papers by the University of Cambridge International Examinations (CIE) and on compulsory practical work where appropriate.The International General Certificate of Secondary Education (IGCSE) is primarily a two-year curriculum that provides a strong preparation for higher-level courses such as Advanced Placement.
-Students are enrolled in the IGCSE program in 9th and 10th grade.
-IGCSE is taken in over 160 countries worldwide.
-It is recognized as evidence of ability by academic institutions and employers around the world.For more information about the Cambridge program, please visit their website www.cie.org.ukPlease see the link below for our comprehensive 4 year Educational Plan for students in Newark's Cambridge Program.
+Newark High School is always looking to improve and enhance opportunities for our students.
+Creating the CAP program is just one example of what makes Newark High School such a great choice for preparing students for success in college and career.Acceptance into the program is based on student performance in middle school, standardized test scores, and other indicators of academic excellence.
+Students are required to complete an application process that includes an essay, information about their academic achievements and extracurricular activities, and a placement test in English, math, and writing.If you do not reside in the NHS feeder pattern, a CHOICE application must be completed and submitted to the Christina School District Education Options Office. in order to be considered for the CAP Program.
+Please visit the District website for more information regarding school CHOICE or to determine your assigned school based on your feeder pattern.Please see the link below for our comprehensive 4 year Educational Plan for students in Newark's CAP Program.

 Questions regarding Newark's CAP Program can be sent to: